Category Archives: Introduction

 Tenancy Agreement: A type of Legal agreement between the tenant and landlord.
 This can be both verbal and written.

-Tenancy Deposit Scheme – A scheme introduced by government in 2007 in order to safeguard the deposits given by tenants to the landlords.
+Tenancy Deposit Scheme – A scheme introduced by the government in 2007 to safeguard the deposits given by tenants to the landlords.

-Tenant – A tenant is someone who uses someone’s building to live, and pays a fixed monthly rent for doing so.
+Tenant – A tenant uses someone’s building to live and pays a fixed monthly rent.